MobileTeleSystems/syncmaster/docs/reference/worker/index.rst

 .. note::

-    Each worker process is bound to one ot more Queues.
+    Each worker process is bound to one or more Queues.
 You have to created it before starting a worker.
     This can be done via :ref:`frontend` or via :ref:`server` REST API.

     Queue field ``slug`` value is then should be passed to Celery worker argument ``--queues``.